What is email marketing?

 Being a good communicator is a bit like being a method actor.
 Hang out with your customers as much as possible; not in a creepy way, but stay up to date with relevant web forums, read your customers’ messages on social media, try and see the world from their point of view and reflect that in what you write.

-Optimise your emails to streamline your communications and drive conversions.
+Optimize your emails to streamline your communications and drive conversions.

 The trick to effective emarketing is to create a streamlined process for creating campaigns that convert.